How to Identify Long Tail Keywords for SEO Success

 AdWords will then generate a report showing all the search queries that triggered your PPC ad(s).
 Depending on the type of matching you used, the search terms listed might differ substantially from your original keyword list.

-These can now be used to develop new long-tail keywords for advertising campaigns and on-page SEO strategies.
+These can now be used to develop new long-tail keywords for advertising campaigns and SEO strategies.

 Google's Keyword Planner